lucasmulato/Dojo-Mojo/README.md

-# Welcome to Mojo-dojo 🔥
+# Welcome to Dojo-Mojo 🔥

 Hello there!
-Mojo Dojo is a documentation of my journey exploring the fascinating world of Machine Learning, Deep Learning and some math, using the Mojo language.
+Dojo-Mojo is a documentation of my journey exploring the fascinating world of Machine Learning, Deep Learning and some math, using the Mojo language.
+(This repo is my dojo in the fight against AI revolution!!!)

 ## Mathematics in Machine Learning